outfox/fennecs/www/cookbook/staples/3Body.md

 ::: warning :neofox_science: DON'T MISTAKE GAME DEV TRICKERY FOR MAGIC!
-Even though **fenn**ecs gives tangible speed benefits when iterating over Entities due to cache coherent data layout and loop structure, an `N:N` relation still implies runtime complexity `o(n²)` - and thus, an elegant real-time approximation to simulate the *1-Million-Body-Problem* remains elusive.
+Although **fenn**ecs has tangible speed benefits when iterating over Entities since it retains its cache coherent data layout and loop structure, an `N:N` relation still implies runtime complexity `o(n²)`!

-To simulate larger systems, you would need to employ optimization techniques such as spatial partitioning, approximation methods, or hardware acceleration to reduce the computational burden.

-Also, (if it even has to be said), the above code is a simple simulation and not even remotely scientifically accurate.
-The "Problem" in "3-Body-Problem" means that for these simulations, small changes in initial conditions quickly lead to vastly different and unpredictable outcomes.
-Analytical solutions for these systems are difficult to generalize, and numerical simulations quickly diverge.
+Alas, an elegant real-time approximation to simulate the *1-Million-Body-Problem* remains elusive.

+You'll be fine if you stay below maybe 100 ~ 300 members per clique, though.
+Pinky promise.
 :::

+To simulate larger interconnected systems, consider researching optimization techniques such as spatial partitioning, algebraic approximation, or hardware acceleration to reduce the computational burden.